wanyoike-max/alx-low_level_programming/0x00-hello_world/README.md

 * Script 1 shows us how to compike a c file but does not link

 * Script 2 generates the assembly code of a C code and save it in an outpul file

+* Script 3 compiles a C file and creates an executable named cisfun